 It is inscribed

-Inscribed in graphite at upper right: A8; at lower right: 15 3/4
+Inscribed in graphite at upper right: A16; at lower left: MICHAEL GRAVES

 Cite this object as